 GPS Data: Geolocation to automatically find coordinates and calculate contact times.
 Tap one button to enter them into the timers.

-Settings: Two demo programs that load contact times for your practices sessions.
+Settings: Two demo programs that load contact times for your practice sessions.
 One has a built-in totality video.

-Totality Video: Totality practice demo plays a real totality video synchronized with the timers.
+Totality Video: To help you practice this demo plays a real totality video synchronized with the timers.
 This is UNIQUE to this app!

 1st Time Eclipse Observers